Bar Stool vs. Counter Stool Height: Which Is Right for You?

 • Check Online Specifications—When shopping online, carefully review all aspects of the specifications.
 Seat depth (18-20 inches) or more and weight capacity (250 pounds or more) are more stable.

-• Prioritize Adjustability—height-adjustable stools adapt best to different users and spaces.
+• Prioritize Adjustability—height-adjustable bar stools adapt best to different users and spaces.

 Find Your Perfect Stool Height with HomeyFad